 - Medication prescription and dosage errors

 It is important to remember that ineffective treatment does not necessarily mean that a healthcare worker was negligent.
 A personal injury lawyer can evaluate your case to determine if you have grounds for a wrongful death claim.

 The exact compensation available in your family’s wrongful death case will depend on several factors.
 Unlike many other states, Alabama law does not allow surviving family members to recover expenses directly related to their loved one’s death, such as funeral costs, medical bills, and loss of protection.

 Rather, the damages in an Alabama wrongful death claim are strictly punitive.
 This means the compensation your family may receive is commensurate with how badly the courts decide the responsible party behaved.

-While you deal with grief and the weight of your loved one’s death, we can make sure they get justice and their estate gets the compensation it deserves.
+While you deal with grief and the weight of your loved one’s death, we can make sure they get justice, and their estate gets the compensation it deserves.

-How We Prove Wrongful Death Through Negligence
+We Can Prove Wrongful Death through Negligence

 Our lawyers will gather evidence of wrongful death, with a focus on evidence that demonstrates the other party’s negligence.
 Proving negligence is essential to show that your loved one’s death was caused by someone else.

 We will also hire medical professionals, accident reconstruction specialists, or other experts to make statements in defense of your family’s rights.
 With the help of an attorney, you will have solid evidence to back up your claim.